-As we emerge from winter into the fresh colors and scents of spring, there’s just nothing better than walking outside and seeing a long-dormant shrub bursting into bloom.
-While we still need to wait awhile for the lilacs and roses, these five shrubs will give you a healthy spring color fix.
-Think of a spot that you wish had some color right about now and then delve into these useful and really lovely shrubs.
+As we emerge from winter into the fresh colors and scents of spring, there's just nothing better than walking outside.
+Then seeing a long-dormant shrub bursting into bloom.
+While we wait awhile for the lilacs and roses, these five shrubs will give you a healthy spring color fix.
+Think of a spot that you wish had some color right about now.
+Then delve into these useful and really lovely shrubs.

 Need more advice?
 Drop us a note in comments below.

 Bright, enthusiastic blossoms for even the coldest of zones.
 Big yellow flowers from spring until late summer on a compact, low-maintenance, deer and rabbit resistant shrub.
 Partial to full sun.
 Zone: 3 – 8

 Exceptionally tough and compact variety packs a double punch.
 With bright orange new foliage that matures to gold, and hot pink flowers that appear in spring and summer.
 Partial shade to full sun.
 Zone: 4 – 9